Recognizing Signs of Insomnia

 Sleep disorders are a type of neurotransmitter related condition.
 Neurotransmitters are chemicals that relay signals between nerve cells, called “neurons”.
 Deficiencies involving the neurotransmitters – serotonin and norepinephrine – appear to be involved in the development of sleep disorders.

 Most of the drug based methods used to treat insomnia include chemicals that either imitate a neurotransmitter or redistribute existing neurotransmitters.
-Many affect serotonin, and some affect other neurotransmitters like GABA, norepinephrine or dopamine.
-It is generally believed that drugs supporting serotonin signaling will be beneficial when insomnia results from a lack of serotonin and that GABA supporting drugs will be effective when a person’s symptoms are caused by a lack of GABA.
+Many a ect serotonin, and some affect other neurotransmitters like GABA, norepinephrine or dopamine.
+It is generally believed that drugs supporting serotonin signaling will be beneficial when insomnia results from a lack of serotonin and that GABA supporting drugs will be e ective when a person’s symptoms are caused by a lack of GABA.

 At Dr. Freedman’s office, we have the capability to evaluate your neurotransmitters levels.
 Armed with this knowledge, we are able to utilize targeted amino acid therapy to correct your neurotransmitter imbalances.
 This method has been utilized for over 20 years and is regarded as natural, safe, and successful.